bmw-ece-ntust/internship/Studynotes/OSC O-DU.md

 Overall, logical channels facilitate communication between different layers within the 5G NR stack, transport channels link the MAC and PHY layers, and physical channels handle the actual transmission of data over the air interface.

 #### Control Logical Channels
+* Broadcast Control Channel (BCCH) :
+  - Downlink channel used for broadcasting system information to all UE within a cell
+  - Transmits Master Information Block (MIB) mapped onto BCH transport channel and System Information Blocks (SIBs) mapped onto DL-SCH transport channel

+* Paging Control Channel (PCCH) :
+  - Downlink channel used for paging UE whose cell-level locations are unknown to the network
+  - Transmits paging messages mapped onto PCH transport channel

+* Common Control Channel (CCCH) :
+  - Used for transmitting control information on both the downlink and uplink from UE
+  - Utilized for initial access for devices without a Radio Resource Control (RRC) connection

+* Dedicated Control Channel (DCCH) :
+  - Used for transmitting dedicated control information between the UE and the network
+  - Operates by UE and Network in both uplink and downlink after establishing an RRC connection

+* Dedicated Traffic Channel (DTCH) :
+  - Channel present in both uplink and downlink, dedicated to a specific UE
+  - Used for transmitting user data between a specific UE and the network

 #### Control Transport Channels
+* Broadcast Channel (BCH) :
+  - Downlink channel used exclusively for transmitting parts of the BCCH System Information (SI), specifically the Master Information Block (MIB)
+  - It has a specific format for efficient transmission of essential network information

+* Paging Channel (PCH) :
+  - Downlink channel used for transmitting paging information from the PCCH logical channel
+  - Supports discontinuous reception (DRX) to allow devices to save battery power by waking up at predefined time instants for PCH reception

+* Downlink Shared Channel (DL-SCH) :
+  - Primary downlink transport channel for transmitting downlink data
+  - Supports key 5G NR features such as dynamic rate adaptation, HARQ, channel-aware scheduling, and spatial multiplexing
+  - Also used for transmitting parts of the BCCH system information (SIB)

+* Uplink Shared Channel (UL-SCH) :
+  - Uplink counterpart to DL-SCH, used for transmitting uplink data

+* Random Access Channel (RACH) :
+  - Transport channel used for carrying random access preamble during random access procedures
+  - It does not carry Transport Blocks (TB) and is distinct from other transport channels

 #### Physical Channels
 * Physical Broadcast Channel (PBCH) :